eatski/yesonor/prompts/question.md

 ## Instruction

-Based on the below information, answer the user's question with True (yes), False (no), or Unknown (unknown/not mentioned).
+Based on the below information and examples, answer the user's question with True (yes), False (no), or Unknown (unknown/not mentioned).

+## Examples